Medieval Living History and Reenactment resources, links, and content.

 A medieval glossary resource of English (old/middle/modern) words as they were used in their various definitions through the middle ages, especially ones commonly misunderstood or unknown to the general public (or newer participants.)

-An up to date resource list of trustworthy, reputable merchants and artisans of medieval reenactment and living history material goods, clothing, weapons, and armor.
+An up to date resource list of trustworthy, merchants and artisans of medieval reenactment and living history material goods, clothing, weapons, and armor.

 A catalog of living history and reenactment groups of various, medieval battles, impressions, or communities from around the world.

 A personal resource made public; the arms of the living history and reenactment companions I know and respect; those I get the pleasure of interacting with; those I admire and who I feel make great strides towards making this hobby great.

 I am here to provide the medieval living history and reenactment community a place where they can rely on accurate, high quality, functioning links as well as useful and entertaining content.
 Unquestionably there are already a variety of resources for the raw, academic study of medieval history.
 Think of university websites and teacher resources.
 Likewise, the DnD, LARP, SCA, and Cosplay communities have areas tailored to their interests.
-The focus of this website the medieval living history and reenactment community.
+The focus of this website is the medieval living history and reenactment community.
 I will curate, tailor, and create useful links and content for the reenactors and living historians of the medieval eras.
 My three primary commitments: avoid graveyards of broken links, promote quality content, and do so in an aesthetically pleasing interface.